peterfox/bitpayclient/README.md

 Version
 ----

+1.2.0 - 14th May 2014 - Throws exceptions for invalid notification url attempting to be used with BitPay as well as now allows for HttpGuzzle v4 plugins to be used with the client

-1.1.0 - 16th March 2014 - Allows for throwing exception when an error api response is returned 1.0.0 - 5th Feburary 2014
+1.1.0 - 16th March 2014 - Allows for throwing exception when an error api response is returned

+1.0.0 - 5th Feburary 2014

 Installation